Great House (Cape Ann): Origins

-When Thomas Gardner came with his party of "old planters" came to Cape Ann to establish a fishing colony, they arrived with the necessary provisions to become self-sustaining and to ship seafood product back to England.
+When Thomas Gardner with his party of "old planters" came to Cape Ann to establish a fishing colony, they arrived with the necessary provisions to become self-sustaining and to ship seafood product back to England.
 The area turned out to not allow easy success at the endeavor, but a little-known accomplishment of the small group was to build a house that was the first of its kind in New England.
 One author wrote that it was quaintly described by an early writer as "of the model in England first called Tudor, and afterwards the Elizabethan, which was essentially Gothic."
 It was of two stories with a sharp pitch-roof.

 Information about its origin is scanty, but much of the material came with the party.
 Some material, such as lumber pieces, may have been produced locally.
 One later observer mentioned that the framing looked to be designed for transportation.
 When Roger Conant arrived at Cape Ann in 1625, the house was already there.
 Roger's son, Lot, is thought to have been born in the house.